QSOLKCB/QSOLFIGMA/README.md

-  # Create De-bloated Specification Template
+  # Debloated Figma QSOL SPEC v1.0

   This is a code bundle for Create De-bloated Specification Template.
 The original project is available at https://www.figma.com/design/HY6HKEOxLQyUALeBIfDGvK/Create-De-bloated-Specification-Template.